Neuroevolution in Games: State of the Art and Open Challenges: Open Challenges

-We have seen throughout the paper that neuroevolution performs very well in many domains, especially those involving some kind of continuous control.
-For some problems (see Section~\ref{sec:recordbeating}) neuroevolution is the currently best known method.
-Extending the range of problems and domains on which neuroevolution performs well is an important research direction in its own right.
+We have seen throughout the paper that NE performs very well in many domains, especially those involving some kind of continuous control.
+For some problems (see Section~\ref{sec:recordbeating}) NE is the currently best known method.
+Extending the range of problems and domains on which NE performs well is an important research direction in its own right.
 In recent years, Monte Carlo Tree Search (MCTS) has provided record-beating performance in many game domains~\cite{browne2012survey}.
-It is likely that many clues can be taken from this new family of algorithms in order to improve neuroevolution, and there are probably also hybridisations possible.
+It is likely that many clues can be taken from this new family of algorithms in order to improve NE, and there are probably also hybridisations possible.
+Of course, performance can be measured in many different ways; in game tasks, it is often (though not always) about playing well (for measure of good playing) within some given computation time limit.